MeunierS/MeunierS/README.md

 ## Current Project

-Here you can find my current personal project: None - Currently in internship for Utile Games Current pro project: Keshi Odyssey
+Here you can find my current personal project: None - Currently doing reseach for it Current pro project: None

 ## Itch.io

 Here you can find my Itch.io: [Here](https://meunierseb.itch.io/)

 ## Code Portfolio of some projects